mdw1982/MJournal/README.md

 To date I've not noticed any problems if icon images are missing other than being a general annoyance.

 #### PROGRAM UPDATES
 In most instances, unless otherwise stated, program updates will apply to the MJournal program binary.
 All other changes will be included in the latest release of the program.
+If you decide to download the program for your platform then follow the repo and you'll get notified when new packages are released.
+On my todo list would be program patches where just the compiled binaries are uploaded to the repository that would include just the binaries.
+Those would just need to be copied to the MJournal program directory.
+For now at least.
+Maybe at some point I'll get fancy and include an installer for patch releases.

 Upgrading program binaries is as simple as downloading them and placing them in the program directory over-writting the existing program binary.
 The easiest way, for now, is to just download the latest version of the program.
 At the current time there is no automated method for updating the program other than doing it manually.
 That said, there are plans once the program reaches 1.0 to create a method for checking for updates.